 Topics we will cover in this section:

-Depending on your level of income and assets, you may be eligible for financial assistance with Medicare costs.
+Depending on your level of income and assets, you may be eligible for financial assistance with your Medicare costs.

-Your eligibility depends on your income, including money you receive from retirement benefits, stocks, bonds, or other money your report for tax purposes.
+Your eligibility depends on your income, including money you receive from retirement benefits, stocks, bonds, or other money you report for tax purposes.
 Your assets are also a factor (assets don’t include your house, car, burial plot, up to $1,500 for burial expenses, life insurance with a cash value of less than $1,500, furniture, and household/personal items).

 Income eligibility levels vary by state and by program.
 Go online, call, or visit your local Social Security office to determine if you are eligible for help paying Medicare costs.